sst/guide/_chapters/deploy-environments-to-multiple-aws-accounts.md

 comments_id:
 ---

-Now you have AWS accounts created and resources parameterized.
-In this chapter, we will deploy the `carts-api` service in our `my-cart-app` app to 3 environments: `featureX`, `hotfixY` and `prod`.
-The former two will be deployed into our `Development` account and the `prod` environment will be deployed into our `Production` account.
+Now that you have a couple of AWS accounts created and your resources have been parameterized, let's look at how to deploy them.
+In this chapter, we'll deploy the `carts-api` service in our `my-cart-app` app to 3 environments: `featureX`, `hotfixY`, and `prod`.
+The first two environments will be deployed into our `Development` AWS account and the `prod` environment will be deployed into our `Production` AWS account.

-**Note**: in reality you should never deploy to production environment from your local machine.
-But for the purpose of this chapter, we will do it anyways.
+**Note that **, in reality you should never deploy to production environment from your local machine.
+You want this to go through your CI/CD pipeline instead.
+But for the purpose of this chapter, we'll do it anyways.

 ### Configure AWS Profiles

-Follow [setup up IAM users] chapter to create an IAM user in your `Production` account.
+Follow [setup up IAM users]({% link _chapters/create-an-iam-user.md %}) chapter to create an IAM user in your `Production` account.
 And take a note of the **Access key ID** and **Secret access key** for the user.

-Setup the credentials using the AWS CLI:
+Setup the credentials in your local machine using the AWS CLI:

 ``` bash
 $ aws configure --profile Production